c-o-pr/ddrescue-helper/README.md

 > COPY/SCAN be stopped with ^C, then resumed by re-running the helper command.
 >
 > About "scraping": By default.
 GNU `ddescue` uses large reads to speed copy progress.
 When it gets a read-error it marks a large area as an error and continues to to copy further data as fast as possible.
 A subsequent read pass "trims" the large read area from its leading and trailing edges down to the an extent bounded by unreadable blocks.
 In a third "scrape" pass, each block in the trimmed extent is read to collect as much data as possible.
 If there are localized series of bad blocks, which is the typical case, scraping during SCAN can be time consuming and maybe not worth the time because affected files can be large relative to the trimmed extent (REPORT) and ZAP will read test each block in any extent.
 See the GNU `ddescue` manual.
+> [!TIP]
+> `ddrescue_helper.sh` checks that any existing domain map for `<label>` matches the targets specified on the command line.
+If a /dev association changes between runs, you can edit the domain map file by hand to update the device specs.

 ### 3 REPORT affected files, PLOT performance and ZAP blocks